-As of the date of this Prospectus, the European Small Companies Fund, the European Value Fund and the European Core Equity Fund may invest in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
+As of the date of this Prospectus, the European Small Companies Fund and the the European Value Fund may invest in Austria, Belgium, Denmark, Finland, France, Germany, Greece, Ireland, Italy, Netherlands, Norway, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
 The Investment Manager reserves the right to amend the list of countries at any time.
 Any amendment to this list will be notified in the periodic reports of the Funds.
 The Investment Manager will determine in its discretion when and whether to invest in countries depending on a number of factors such as asset growth in a Fund and characteristics of each country's market.